 \section{Abstract}

 We provide a simple and efficient numerical criterion to verify the Iwasawa main conjecture and the indivisibility of derived Kato's Euler systems for modular forms of weight two at \emph{any} good prime under mild assumptions.
 In the ordinary case, the criterion works for all members of a Hida family once and for all.
-The criterion also shows a relation between Kato's Euler systems and Euler systems of Gauss sum type \`{a} la Kurihara.
 The key ingredient is the explicit computation of the integral image of the derived Kato's Euler systems under the dual exponential map.
-We provide some explicit new examples at the end.
+We provide explicit new examples at the end.
 This work does not appeal to the Eisenstein congruence method at all.